“Insectivorous plants are the plants that derive their nutrition by consuming insects and other organisms.”

 Insectivorous plants are the ones that derive most of their nutrition from the insects they trap and consume.
 These plants grow in humid areas where plenty of sunlight and moisture is found.
-The nutrients in the soil there are scarce.
+The nutrients in the moist soil are scarce.
 That is why they trap and digest insects to absorb nutrients.
-Venus flytrap, pitcher plant and cobra lily are some of the insectivorous plants found in North America.
+Venus flytrap, pitcher plant and cobra lily are some of the insectivorous plants names found in North America.
+They are often called Carnivorous plants.

 Characteristics of Insectivorous Plants